Separating QMA from QCMA with a classical oracle: Proving the quasi-even property

 Furthermore, when $u \in \mathrm{diff}^2_y(w)$, we write $(x, x') = \mathrm{diff}^2_y(u, w)$ to represent the choice of $x, x'$ that map from $w$ to $u$.
 Without loss of generality, we take $x$ to be the lower of the two in lexicographical ordering (since $x \neq x'$ by assumption). \end{definition} We make the following observation. \begin{claim} For every $(R, o)$-quasi-even condensate $u$, and every $y \in \{0, 1\}^{n}$ and $y \neq 0^n$,

 \end{claim} \begin{proof} Since $u$ is a condensate with at most $R$ bosons not in the $0$-momentum mode, there are at most $R+1$ ways to choose $x$ and $R+1$ was to choose $x'$ so that the resulting tuple has non-negative entries after adding $\Delta_{x, x'}^{(y)}$, because they have to be taken from modes of $u$ that are strictly positive.
-We will typically take the crude upper bound of $(R+1)^2 \leq 2R^2$ for suitably large $R$. \end{proof} \begin{lemma} For every $R \in [\ell]$, $y \in \{0, 1\}^{n}$, with $y \neq 0^n$, the following holds.
+We will typically take the crude upper bound of $(R+1)^2 \leq 2R^2$ for suitably large $R$. \end{proof} Recall the definition of $\mathsf{QEC}_{r,o}$ as the projector onto momentum Fock states that are $\leq r$ condensates with $\leq o$ many non-zero modes having an odd number of bosons.
+And $\mathsf{Con}_r$ and $\mathsf{QE}_o$ are the projectors only ensuring the former and latter properties, respectively.
+Lastly, $\mathsf{QEC}_{r,=o}$ and $\mathsf{QE}_{=o}$ are the projectors requiring exactly $o$ many non-zero modes. \begin{lemma} For every $R \in [\ell]$, $y \in \{0, 1\}^{n}$, with $y \neq 0^n$, the following holds.

 \end{lemma} \begin{proof} We argue that the operator norm is small by showing that for every input state $\ket{\psi}$, the norm of the state shrinks by an appropriate factor.
 Since there are at most $R$ choices of $o$ that we are considering, it will suffice to bound the norm of $(\id - \mathsf{QE}_o) \cdot \tilde{\H}_y \ket{\psi} $ for a state $\ket{\psi}$ supported on $\mathsf{QEC}_{(R, =o)}$ for a fixed $o$ and then apply the Cauchy-Schwarz inequality at the end.
 We can write $\ket{\psi}$ as a superposition of momentum Fock states $\ket{u}$, where $u$ is a $(R, =o)$-quasi-even condensate, as follows,